-Welcome back to Thrillable Hours!
+Welcome back to Thrillable Hours, my interview series about alternative careers for lawyers.
 This next instalment of my interview series for lawyers doing interesting things stemmed from my keynote at WDS.
 At the conference, I was fortunate enough to meet all sorts of wonderful people who were restless inside and seeing to do something out of the ordinary with their lives.
-Through them, I was connected to an additional network of smart and interesting people, Sibyl among them.
+Through them, I was connected to an additional network of smart and interesting people, Sibyl Chavis among them.
 After an undergraduate degree at the University of Michigan, Sibyl went to Harvard Law School, started out at a big firm in Atlanta, Georgia and after a year and a half, realized this wasn’t for her.
 She then moved to working as in-house counsel at an advertising agency for the next decade, after which she took a deep breath and walked away from it all.
 When she decided to change her life, she did so in one fell swoop — she was 7 months pregnant with her second child when she decided to haul across the USA and move to California, to start anew.

 What I love about this Q&A series is that it provides exposure to a markedly different group of individuals, each taking the questions and answering it through the lens of the personalities they’ve developed over the years.
 Some are more practical and ‘tough love’ – “get out there, do it” – and others more gentle in their coaxing.
 Sibyl falls into the latter category and in my brief conversations with her, I can see how she would be a calming, encouraging presence for those within her orbit.